 $1900 per person, per leg

-THE VEHICLES: FULLY KITTED OUT TOYOTA 4RUNNERS AND JEEP WRANGLER RUBICONS
+THE VEHICLES: KITTED OUT TOYOTA 4RUNNERS AND JEEP WRANGLER RUBICONS

-In a challenging environment, you need to be able to count on your equipment.
+In a challenging environment, you need to trust your equipment.
+If you want to drive, you’ll be behind the wheel of a late-model, fully capable offroad vehicle.
 That’s why we teamed up with the best for this adventure.
 Pacific Overlander’s Jeeps and Toyota 4Runners are capable, agile machines designed for demanding travel.
-Each vehicle features a rooftop tent, AC/DC power, and space to store your gear.
-Additionally, our support vehicle will provide supplemental storage, an on-board air compressor, recovery equipment, galley kitchen, heated outdoor shower, and restroom facilities for the duration of the trip.
+Each truck features a rooftop tent, AC/DC power, and space for your gear.
+Additionally, a support vehicle provides extra storage, an air compressor, recovery equipment, galley kitchen, heated outdoor shower, and restroom facilities for the duration of the trip.

 SEA OF CORTEZ - WORLD CLASS KAYAKING, SNORKELING, AND BEACHES